Yard sales are starting to pop up around our community which means opportunity-seeking frugal-minded buyers will be out in full force.

 - If the item is damaged- No

-- If there is no box- yes and no depending on the product
+- No box- yes and no depending on the product

 - If there are missing parts-No unless I can find them elsewhere for cheap or free and it’s worth it to us.